According to a recent study by Mercer, 33% of the employees have already planned to quit their jobs within the next 12 months.

 - Ask them about what changes would they like to see.

-- Identifies their areas of improvements and their talents and help them work on it.
+- Identifies their areas of improvement and their talents and help them work on it.

 - Appreciate them and let them know that you value their contribution.